Timeline Background web

 1939 Hannes Arrival

-During the Nazi occupation in Austria in 1938, Schneider was imprisoned and his ski shop and guest house in St. Anton were defaced by vandalism.
-Gibson appealed to the German government for his release and in early 1939, Schneider and his family arrived in North Conway to a festive welcome.
+During the Nazi occupation of Austria in 1938, Schneider was imprisoned, and his ski shop and guesthouse in St. Anton were vandalized.
+Harvey Dow Gibson appealed to the German government for his release, and in early 1939, Schneider and his family arrived in North Conway to a warm and festive welcome.

-Under his leadership, Cranmore’s ski school became one of the most important programs in the world of skiing.
-Though Schneider would travel to consult at other resorts and to train the 10th Mountain Division, North Conway remained his home.
+Under Schneider's leadership, Cranmore's ski school evolved into one of the most prestigious programs in skiing.
+Although he traveled to consult at other resorts and train the 10th Mountain Division, North Conway remained his beloved home.

 Historic Groomer